FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 \end{equation}
 where $\hat y_i = \hat y(\mathbf{x}_i)$ is our prediction given the feature vector $\mathbf{x}_i$ and $y_i$
 is the observed outcome for the sample $i$.
 In reality we might only have a single or maybe a few samples sharing exactly the same feature vector $\mathbf{x}_i$ and thus also the same model prediction $\hat y_i$.
-In order to do same actual analysis, we assume now that we have an infinite number of observed outcomes for a given feature vector.
+In order to do some actual analysis, we now assume that we have an infinite number of observed outcomes for a given feature vector.
 Now assume we keep $\mathbf{x}_i$ fixed and want to compute $\eqref{eqn:sum_residual}$ having all those observed outcomes.
 Let's drop the index $i$ from $\hat y_i$ as it depends only on our fixed $\mathbf{x}_i$.
 Also we can imagine all these outcomes
 $y$ to be realizations of some random variable $Y$ conditioned on $\mathbf{x}$.
-To handle now an infinite number of possible realizations, we need to introduce the probability $f(y)$ of some realization $y$, or more precisely the [probability density function] (pdf) since $Y$ is a *continuous* random variable.
+To now handle an infinite number of possible realizations, we need to introduce the probability $f(y)$ of some realization $y$, or more precisely the [probability density function] (pdf) since $Y$ is a *continuous* random variable.
 Consequently, as the summation becomes an integration, the discrete MSE in $\eqref{eqn:sum_residual}$ becomes
 \begin{equation}